Lisa-Wall/React-Project/README.md

 # React-Project

-A place for me to play around with React.
+A sandbox for me to play around with React.

+For development, build and deploy I'm using Vite.

 I will be hosting the project at (url to come).